dianlight/deployer/README.markdown

 ## Change Log

-**Version 0.4** ( RoadMap Alpha4 )
+**Version 0.4** ( 16th Dec 2010 Beta )
-TODO:
+- Respect Backend language
-- Add aumatic maintenance_mode on deploy only if needed (Hard Deploy?)
+- Add aumatic maintenance_mode on deploy only if needed (on Hard Deploy)
-- Add option to include/exclude .htaccess on deploy.
 - Add option to include authors.
-- Timestamp on log link
-- Deploy log cleaner
+- Add option to create a only Admin on deploy.
+- Bug fixing

 **Version 0.3** ( 15th Dec 2010 Alpha3 )